-We have committed to invest more than $100 million in a solar and fuel cell energy project that will help power Verizon facilities across the country.
+We’ve invested $137 million in solar and fuel cell energy to help power Verizon facilities across the country.

 In our building operations, ENERGY STAR® and LEED certification has helped us to significantly reduce energy usage.

-Our goal was that 40 percent of our supplier spending would be with firms that measure and set public targets to reduce CO2 emissions by the end of 2015.
+Our goal was that 55 percent of our supplier spending would be with firms that measure and set public targets to reduce CO2 emissions by the end of 2015.
 We achieved this goal one year early.

 Measuring carbon intensity allows us to assess how we are becoming more energy efficient even as our business expands.
 All of our energy efficiency strategies support our ultimate goal of cutting our carbon intensity in half by 2020.
 In 2013, we reduced our carbon intensity by 12.95 percent; since 2009, we have improved our carbon intensity by more than 40.03 percent over our baseline.

 We are committed to continuously improving and refining our measurement and reporting systems.
 We engaged Ernst & Young to perform an independent review of our 2013 greenhouse gas emissions and carbon intensity reporting.
 Following Ernst & Young’s careful review, we chose a more conservative approach to measuring our network data and adjusted the 2009 baseline figure.
 The total decrease in carbon intensity from 2009 - 2013 was recalculated and is reflected on the 2013 Carbon Intensity Matrix.
-Reporting from 2013 forward will reflect these changes.
+Our 2014 progress will be published later this year.

-Recycling pays.
 Our device recycling program allows our customers to trade-in phones, tablets and other wireless devices, regardless of carrier, or purchase date or location.
 Customers receive a Verizon gift card that they can use toward a purchase or to pay their bill, and business customers receive an account credit.
 We achieved a 37 percent device-recycling rate in 2014.

-Additionally, our ECO Specs label helps customers spot key environmental information at a glance – from recycled material content to the energy efficiency of the device.
+The ECO Specs label helps customers spot key environmental information at a glance – from recycled material content to the energy efficiency of the device.
 All wireless devices launched in 2014 have ECO Specs data online.